 While optional, a foam windscreen cover for your mic will also do wonders for the audio quality.
-You can buy one for like $3, or a multi-pack to make sure you’re covered for a while.
+You can buy one for about $5, or a multi-pack to make sure you’re covered for a while.

 Another option: go wireless.
 Writes O’Falt, “There are wireless versions of these handheld mics, or wireless adapters to use on these mics.
 Wireless is a significant additional expense.
 Personally, I always find wireless to be an additional pain.
 I’ve had bad luck troubleshooting wireless transmitters – people who use them regularly would laugh at me.
 But I also don’t have a problem spending two minutes connecting cords (I find it easier).
 Cords are obviously messier and not an option for on-camera.”